balcortex/100_days_code_web_development/README.md

 Today I learned how to shrink items in the flexbox layout, which is controlled by the property flex-shrink.
 You can prevent a particular item from shrinking by setting a value of 0.

+## Day 026 - 2023/09/28

+Today I learned the flex-basis property, which defines the item's size before the extra space is distributed.
+It behaves similarly to the width property (almost always).